 In the second case, drop shipping gives you the ability to make just-in-time inventory immediately available to retailers who are running out of an unanticipated best seller.

-Even if such retailers make further wholesale orders, drop shipping allows them to keep offering your high-volume products to customers long before their bulk orders arrive at their stores (something Nintendo might want to consider as it ramps up production of the Switch).
+Even if such retailers make further wholesale orders, drop shipping allows them to keep offering your high-volume products to customers long before their bulk orders arrive at their stores (something Nintendo should have considered when it ramped up production of the Switch).

 One final note on best-sellers.
 Since you are able to sell a larger variety of sizes and colors through drop shipping, more of these types of unusual variations of your high-volume products will also have to be manufactured and stocked to meet any increase in demand for such orders.